leptonyu/salak.rs/README.md

 Please refer to [salak doc](https://docs.rs/salak).

 ## *Notice*
-Please *notice* that `salak-0.9.0` is totally rewrited, so the APIs may changes much, and some functions may be removed.
-Some will be added in later version.
+Please *notice* that `salak-0.9.*` is totally rewrited, so the APIs may changes much, and some functions may be removed.
+They will be added in later version.

 ## Quick Example
 ```rust